Day of Pentecost Proper B1

 Both Law and Gospel need to be clearly communicated in order to bring about God's purpose for all humanity.
 God very plainly states that purpose in the Bible, that he wants everybody to know Jesus Christ as Lord and Saviour; because he has told us in 1 Timothy chapter 2 verse 4 that he “wants all men to be saved, and come to the knowledge of the truth.”
 Things couldn't be any more succinctly and clearly stated than that.

 On that first Pentecost, the people gathered knew the Apostles weren't natives from their neck of the woods.
 And yet, the miracle the Holy Spirit performed on that day permitted everyone to hear the wonderful works of God in his or her own native tongue and dialect, in words they fully understood.

-This morning I used Pastor John Bortulin as an example of somebody who, upon hearing him speak, we would immediately know isn't from around here.
-Even though there's no real language barrier here, his manner of speaking and his accent is different than what we're accustomed to in southern Nebraska.
+This morning I talked about people from Minnesota and the upper Midwest as an example of people who, upon hearing them speak, we would immediately know they aren't from around here.
+Even though there's no real language barrier here, their manner of speaking and their accent is different than what we're accustomed to in southern Nebraska.
 There's no right or wrong with this, it's just different.

 We are indeed his witnesses.
 Therefore we pray that he will use us, in whatever way he sees fit, to proclaim his message of forgiveness, grace and hope; plainly, clearly and boldly to this lost and sinful generation.